 When I was a young girl my mother would tell my siblings and me, “Perfection is an excuse we use for not doing something.”
 She was so passionate about this phrase that my mother stomped her foot until it became ingrained into the fiber of our character.
 I still apply this belief in my adult life.

-Not reaching the destination of perfection does not preclude you from seeking the journey toward leadership inactionperfection.
+Not reaching the destination of perfection does not preclude you from seeking the journey toward perfection.
 At some point on that journey (before perfection) you complete your task.
 In an online post the author expands on overcoming the 6 mistakes of inaction.
 He said “Smart mistakes happen when you take action, fail, learn, and adapt and Dumb mistakes happen when you don’t try at all.”

 I once had a colleague who wanted me to volunteer to manage a new and unstable work program.
 He said to me in front of our team, “You’re trying to be perfect and that’s why you won’t step up.”
 Boy was I furious because little did he know that the successes in my life did not come from me trying to be or wanting things to be “perfect”.
 In fact, my very career choices were in fields where “the unknown and chaos” prevailed in an environment where “perfection” could not coexist.
 I did not volunteer because I was not interested in the leadership position.
 Leadership Coaching and Consulting is beneficial for leaders who experience difficulties with taking on unknown work tasks.